apache/eagle/eagle-docs/tutorial/alert_notification_plugin_tutorial.md

 	}
 Examples: AlertKafkaPlugin, AlertEmailPlugin, and AlertEagleStorePlugin.

-The second and importance step is to register the configurations of the customized plugin.
+The second and crucial step is to register the configurations of the customized plugin.
 In other words, we need persist the configuration template into database in order to expose the configurations to users in the front end.

 Examples: